dariocaricchio/hugo-portfolio/exampleSite/content/english/about.md

 custom_css: ""
 ---

-It's Dario, Software Engineer.
+It's Dario, a Software Engineer.
 I love to solve problems with coding, it's my passion.
-I am here to help you to design software solutions.
-I can also help you to describe yourself in the best way with a web site.<br>No matter how difficult your problem is, I will find an easy way and complete your work anyway.
+I am here to help you to design and develop software solutions.
+I can also help you to describe yourself in the best way with a web site.<br>No matter how difficult your problem is, I will do whatever I can to find a way and complete your work anyway.
 Stay connect with me! 😊